ProProcer/mex-assistant-hackathon2/README.md

     * Open your web browser and go to http://127.0.0.1:5000/ (or the address provided by Flask).
     * The application interface should load, allowing interaction with the different features.

-## API Contract

-For details on the available backend API endpoints, please refer to the docs/api_contract.md file[cite: 1].